-Patan Durbar Square is the main attraction of the Lalitpur district.
+Patan Durbar Square World Heritage Site is the main attraction of the Lalitpur district.
 Known as Yala amoung Newari Language, the city is also called the city of wooden crafts and handicrafts.
 The palace has earned distinction being the home of finist crafts.
 Ancient shrines, museum, Krishna temple, Suvarnadwar, Devasthal and various small and big temple scattered in and around the square are some of the attractions.
 The area has been made attractive with the presence of various artistic masterpieces and ancients temples.
 The square offers myriad opportunities for visitors willing to study and reserch artistic and architectural masterpieces, history and culture of Lalitpur.

 SOME IMPORTANT SIGHTSEEING POINT IN PATAN:

 KRISHNA MANDIR: The temple dedicated to Lord Krishna situated at the Patan Durbar Square is unmatched in the Lalitpur district.
 The stone temple of the Sikhar style of architecture was constructed by King Siddhinarshingha Malla in the 17th century.
 The temple, lavishly decorated by a variety of works of art, has a total of 21 spires and thus also called the 21 spire temple.
 An idol of lord Krishna is enshrined at the sanctum of the temple.The carvings and arts decorating the walls and refters of the temple have addred to the temple's grandeur.
 Krishna Mandir is one of the favoured destination for tourist among the temples and monasteries of Patan.